 Who’s On TikTok?

-Only two years ago TikTok was an up-and-coming social media platform driven by Generation Z. Brand presence was existent, but mostly limited to businesses with a Gen Z vibe and young target audiences.
+Only a few years ago TikTok was an up-and-coming social media platform driven by Generation Z. Brand presence was existent, but mostly limited to businesses with a Gen Z vibe and young target audiences.

 Since then, the platform dedicated to making your day has won its way into the hearts of older generations as well.